kev-m/FitOut/CONTRIBUTING.md

-# Contributing to pyFitOut
+# Contributing to FitOut

-Thank you for considering contributing to pyFitOut!
+Thank you for considering contributing to FitOut!
 We welcome your contributions to help make this project even better.
 Before you get started, take a moment to review the following guidelines.

 ## Getting Started